 The "Computer Name/Domain Changes" window opens.
 In the Workgroup field, type the name of the workgroup you want to join and click or tap OK.

-You receive a welcome note, informing you of this change.
+You will receive a welcome note, informing you of this change.
 Click or tap OK.

 Now you are notified that you must restart your computer in order for the changes to be applied.
 Click or tap OK.

 You are back to the System Properties window.
-On the bottom of the window, you will notice a note, reminding you once again that the computer must be restarted in order for the workgroup change to take effect.
+On the bottom of the window, you will see a note, reminding you that the computer must be restarted in order for the workgroup change to take effect.
 Click or tap Close.

-Windows asks if you want to restart your PC now or later.
-Before you click or tap Restart Now, close any applications or work you have opened.
+Windows asks if you want to restart your computer now or later.
+Before you click or tap Restart Now, close any applications or work that you have opened.

-After the computer is restarted, it will join the newly assigned workgroup and it will be able to interact with other computers that are part of the same workgroup.
+After the computer is restarted, it will join the newly assigned workgroup and it will be able to interact with other computers and devices that are part of the same workgroup.